Are you getting enough folic acid?

 January 6, 2020

-Folic acid is a vitamin that every cell in your body needs for healthy growth and development.
-If you take it before pregnancy and during early pregnancy, it can help protect your baby from NTDs and birth defects of the mouth called cleft lip and palate.
+Folic acid is a vitamin that every cell in your body needs to grow and develop.
+Taking it before pregnancy and during the early weeks of pregnancy can help protect your baby from:

 How much folic acid do you need?

 • Before pregnancy, take a vitamin supplement with 400 mcg of folic acid every day.
-Start taking 400 mcg of folic acid each day at least 1 month before pregnancy through the first 12 weeks of pregnancy.
+Start at least 1 month before pregnancy through the first 12 weeks of pregnancy.

 • During pregnancy, take a prenatal vitamin each day that has 600 mcg of folic acid in it.
 Folic acid only works to prevent NTDs before and during the first few weeks of pregnancy.
 Later in pregnancy, you need 600 mcg of folic acid each day to help your baby grow and develop.

-If you’re at high risk for having a baby with an NTD, talk to your provider about taking a higher amount of folic acid.
+If you’re at high risk for having a baby with an NTD, talk to your provider about how much folic acid you need.

-Learn more about folic acid and why it’s important for your baby.
+Learn more about folic acid and be sure to ask your healthcare provider.